MicrosoftDocs/visualstudio-docs/mac/customizing-build-system.md

 ---
 title: "Customize the Build System: msbuild on the Mac"
-description: "This article is a brief introduction to the MSBuild build system used by Visual Studio for Mac"
+description: This article is a brief introduction to the MSBuild build system used by Visual Studio for Mac
 author: heiligerdankgesang
 ms.author: dominicn
 manager: dominicn
 ms.date: 09/19/2019
 ms.topic: conceptual
 ---

 # Customize the MSBuild system in Visual Studio for Mac

  [!INCLUDE [Retirement announcement for Visual Studio for Mac](includes/vsmac-retirement.md)]

 The Microsoft Build Engine, which is also known as MSBuild, is a platform for building .NET applications.
 The Mono framework also has its own implementation of Microsoft's Build Engine, called **xbuild**.
 At this time, however, xbuild has been phased out in favor of using MSBuild on all operating systems.

 **MSBuild** is used as the build system for projects in Visual Studio for Mac and works by taking a set of inputs, such as source files, and transforms them to outputs, such as executables.
 It achieves this output by invoking tools such as the compiler.